paulkienitz/SPARE/README.md

 > **`title`**: the title shown on the page’s window or tab (taken from `newTitle`).

 At the time your handler function is called, the browser will have restored the URL to the address bar, and in some browsers will have restored the title, but it will *not* have changed any of the content visible on the page.
 Your handler needs to do this.
 The simplest way is to reload the old URL, but you will probably want to simulate this with `replaceContent`.
 Make sure you only do this if the `state` property of the event parameter contains the object just described.
 Here is a simple example.
 (If reloadContent fails in this example, it will fall back by navigating to the old URL, which is what you want in this scenario.)
+If this example is sufficient for your needs, then you can just use the provided `SPARE.onPopStateHandler` instead of writing it out yourself — see below.

 ```
 function myPopStateHandler(event)